vojtechruz/spring-web-cert-notes-4.2/README.md

   return "edit";
 }
 ```
-- In the POST method, submit of form is handled
+In the POST method, submit of form is handled
 - Person is automatically injected by spring if declared as method param and through @ModelAttribute
 - Is available as "personAttribute" variable in rendered tsp - here "done"
-    - If annotation not provided, variable name is based on type - Person type => "person" variable name
+- If annotation not provided, variable name is based on type - Person type → "person" variable name
 - When injecting method param Person, Spring looks for "person" attribute in model, if not found, new Person is created and its fields are populated from request params
 ```java
 @RequestMapping(method = RequestMethod.POST)
 public String editPerson(@ModelAttribute("person") Person person) {
   return "done";
 }
 ```
-- Can Specify Binding Configuration
-- @InitBinder annotation either directly in Controller or ControllerAdvice
+Can specify binding configuration - @InitBinder annotation either directly in Controller or ControllerAdvice
 - Required fields
 - Validators
 - Allowed fields - Either whitelist or blacklist; Whitelist preferred as it is safer
 ```java
      @InitBinder
 public void initBinder(WebDataBinder binder) {